 I needed to work with this pain in a different way.
 This became my mission.

-Three weeks after Sam’s death, I traveled to the US to study the brain and nervous system, focusing on trauma, stress, and neuroplasticity.
-This is something I'd been planning prior to losing Sam but his passing only strengthened my resolve.
+Three weeks after Sam's death, I traveled to the US to study the brain and nervous system, focusing on trauma, stress, and neuroplasticity.
+This is something I'd been planning prior to losing Sam, but his passing only strengthened my resolve.

-I'd been working as a physiotherapist for over a decade and over time had become convinced that to truly help my patients, I needed to look beyond physical symptoms.Â
+I'd been working as a physiotherapist for over a decade, and over time had become convinced that to truly help my patients, I needed to look beyond physical symptoms.

 I got to know dysregulation well.
 I would swing up to the highs of anxiety and lie awake on so many nights.
-I would also find myself collapsed and exhausted, unable to muster the energy to face any challenges or demands.Â
+I would also find myself collapsed and exhausted, unable to muster the energy to face any challenges or demands.

-Although I'd tried to talk through my experiences, replaying these excruciating events left me feeling more anxious and hopeless than before.Â
+Although I'd tried to talk through my experiences, replaying these excruciating events left me feeling more anxious and hopeless than before.

-Talking was like reactivating my body's urges to heal and I felt stuck in these cycles.
-I soon realised that I needed to take a nervous system, body-centred approach, and that regulation was something I could proactively do myself.Â
+Talking was like reactivating my body's urge to heal, and I felt stuck in these cycles.
+I soon realized that I needed to take a nervous system, body-centered approach, and that regulation was something I could proactively do myself.

-I went on a two year journey of upheaval, loss, growth and transformation.
-I really learned to 'walk the talk' as I studied neuroplasticity, interoception and vagus nerve stimulation.Â
+I went on a two-year journey of upheaval, loss, growth, and transformation.
+I really learned to "walk the talk" as I studied neuroplasticity, interoception, and vagus nerve stimulation.

 My work transformed, as I began to help my patients understand the link between their emotional pain and physical symptoms like chronic pain and gut issues.

-Back then I never thought I'd have the honour and the privilege of supporting almost 20.000 people through their own healing journey.Â
+Back then, I never thought I'd have the honor and the privilege of supporting almost 20,000 people through their own healing journey.

+My work has expanded in ways that I could never have imagined eight years ago.
 From TEDx speaker to delivering keynotes to first responders and groups like New South Wales Police.
-From staring my own research project on the vagus nerve to collaborating with world experts.Â
+From starting my own research project on the vagus nerve to collaborating with world experts.

 It still blows me away.